Preserving our past and planning for our future

 The Committee members interact across the broad community on a regular basis through Open Community Forums with many being members of other groups and organisations as well as regional committees and forums.
 In addition to this, APOMA is establishing through the plan, a number of focus groups to develop interests such as history, youth, events and marketing, community health and wellbeing and an arts development group.
 These groups are open to all members of the community to get involved and may include as appropriate representatives from local business and other local organisations as well as consultants from government organisations and a representative of the traditional landowners.

 Membership is open to residents, property owners and business operators located in Andamooka.
-Membership is by application (link to downloadable application form) and renewed annually for a token fee of $10 or $5 concession and $20 Family membership which hold 2 votes.
+Membership is by application and renewed annually for a token fee of $10 or $5 concession and $20 Family membership which holds 2 votes.
 Current members are categorised under Honorary Life Membership or financial members eligible to vote, which may be a full member, family member or concession member, or otherwise non-financial members who are ineligible to vote.

 Ordinary Committee Meetings are generally set down for the first Sunday of the month.
 Occasionally an ordinary meeting date may be altered for a particular reason.
 Meeting dates are advertised in the monthly Newsletter.